 A rude (and rather cold) awakening

 Imagine waking up after a great night’s sleep to this: Clothes frozen stiff!
-The mountains are calling, but your the weaker part of you, or your inner pig-dog, as the Germans so cleverly call it, is stronger!
+The mountains are calling, but the weaker part of you, or your inner pig-dog, as the Germans so cleverly call it, is stronger!
 In order to get your trip off on the right foot, you need to take your clothes with you when you snuggle up in your sleeping bag at night.
 That way, not only will they stay nice and warm, but your tootsies will too!

 Gender-specific sleeping bags?

 It may sound like we’re overgeneralising when we say that “women always have cold feet, and men always have broad shoulders…”, but we’re actually not in this case.
-There are indeed differences between men and women, and you might want to keep them in mind when purchasing gender-specific sleeping bag.
+There are indeed differences between men and women, and you might want to keep them in mind when purchasing a gender-specific sleeping bag.

 Not only does the foot of the sleeping bag tend to be thicker in women-specific models, but their proportions are specifically designed for women as well.
 So, it would definitely make sense for a woman to buy a women-specific sleeping bag.